-Are you waking up more than twice a night to use the bathroom, do you find yourself peeing more than eight times in a single day?
+Are you waking up more than twice a night to use the bathroom?
+Do you have a constant sensation of needing to urinate?
 If the answer to either of these questions is yes, you might be dealing with an overactive bladder.

 An overactive bladder is an incredibly frustrating problem.
 Fortunately, it's entirely curable.
 However, before you start the treatment to rectify the situation, the problem can cause untold misery in your life.

 There are several reasons why you might be dealing with the effects of an overactive bladder.
 The results of the condition can be embarrassing in social situations and cost you productivity at work.
 One of the hallmark symptoms of this condition is an increase in the normal frequency of urination.
 You'll find that you need to go to the bathroom more than usual.
 You could finish peeing, get back to your desk, and find that you have the feeling that you didn't empty your bladder completely.
 As a result, you need to make a trip back to the bathroom, and you start to dribble along the way.